Child Care

 The service member parent may have to miss work, threatening the readiness of an entire unit.
 For many military members, however, that simply isn’t an option.
 More often, the burden falls on military spouses.

-The Burden Falls On Military Spouses
+The Burden Falls On Military Families

 Finding employment is already a challenge for military spouses, who move every two to three years.
 A lack of affordable child care makes that challenge even greater.
 Many military spouses report that they have left the workforce because child care was unavailable or too expensive.
 At a time when most families rely on two incomes to make ends meet, a military spouse’s inability to work due to a lack of child care can have a significant impact on a family’s financial well-being.